EMI-Group/evox/docs/source/guide/basics/1-start.rst

     from evox.monitors import StdSOMonitor
     monitor = StdSOMonitor()

-Then set this monitor as the fitness transform for the pipeline
+Then set this monitor as the fitness transform for the workflow

 .. code-block:: python

-    pipeline = workflows.StdPipeline(
+    workflow = workflows.StdWorkflow(
         pso,
         ackley,
         fitness_transform=monitor.record_fit,
     )

-Then continue to run the pipeline as ususal. now at each iteration, the pipeline will call ``monitor.record_fit`` with the fitness at that iteration.
+Then continue to run the workflow as ususal. now at each iteration, the workflow will call ``monitor.record_fit`` with the fitness at that iteration.

 .. code-block:: python

-    # init the pipeline
+    # init the workflow
-    state = pipeline.init(key)
+    state = workflow.init(key)
-    # run the pipeline for 100 steps
+    # run the workflow for 100 steps
     for i in range(100):
-        state = pipeline.step(state)
+        state = workflow.step(state)

 To get the minimum fitness of all time, call the ``get_min_fitness`` method on the monitor.